ephreal/rollbot/README.md

 * Shadowrun character roll features (roll perception, roll gymnastics, etc)
 * Multiple DnD characters saved and usable

+Possibly impossible features I'd like to try set up
+* Have the bot check github once a day and see if there are any updates, if so, auto update.

 ## Setting up the bot